QubitPi/management-blogs/docs/_posts/2021-03-29-janusgraph.md

 > ⚠️ The official JanusGraph Doc is **so horribly written**. **Their Docker image sucks and doesn't work at all**.
 > Instead, you would find this post much more helpful on getting yourself up to speed with JanusGraph than any other
-> sources, because it
+> resources, because it
 >
-> 1. combines useful information from various sources and filters out stupid time-wasting texts from them
+> 1. combines useful information from various sources and filters out stupid time-wasting readings from them
-> 2. provides copy&paste-instructions on spinning up a perfect JanusGraph server instance for you to play with
+> 2. provides [copy&paste-instructions](#install-janusgraph) on spinning up a perfect JanusGraph server instance for you
+>    to play with
-> 3. covers basics as well as advanced topics, such as performance issues
+> 3. covers basics as well as advanced topics, such as [performance issues ](#performance)

 ## Install JanusGraph